 Purchase Product and Amount.
-SELLER shall sell and BUYER shall buy SELLER’s joint ownership interest of 2.173913% or approximately 25 MW of Seasonal Claimed Capability (for Installed Capability), High Operating Limit for the hour (for Operable Capability), related Energy from the Unit and an equal entitlement percentage for such other NEPOOL products as may be specified as available from the Unit by NEPOOL or the New England Independent System Operator (“ISO-NE”) in conformance with the most current NX-12 form for the Unit under the terms, rates and charges set forth herein (“Purchase Product and Amount”).
+SELLER shall sell and BUYER shall buy any products, including ancillary products and/or any new products, associated with SELLER’s joint ownership interest of 2.173913% in the Unit or approximately 25 MW of Seasonal Claimed Capability (for Installed Capability), High Operating Limit for the hour (for Operable Capability), related Energy from the Unit and an equal entitlement percentage for such other NEPOOL products as may be specified as available from the Unit by NEPOOL or the New England Independent System Operator (“ISO-NE”) in conformance with the most current NX-12 form for the Unit (the “NX-12 Form”) under the terms set forth herein (“Purchase Product and Amount”).
 Installed Capability, Operable Capability and Energy are as defined in the Restated NEPOOL Agreement.

-ARTICLE 4
+SELLER’s obligation to provide BUYER with each product hereunder which comprises the Purchase Product and Amount is independent, and SELLER’s inability or failure to provide any one product shall not relieve it of its obligations hereunder to provide such other products.

+The sale of the Purchase Product and Amount will be accomplished through an Internal Unit Contract as defined in NEPOOL Market Rules and Procedures # 12 or its equivalent, which Internal Unit Contract SELLER agrees that it shall prepare and file as soon as commercially reasonable after execution of this Agreement.
+The Purchase Product and Amount will be for the sole benefit of BUYER’s settlement account with the ISO-NE.
+In the event that ISO-NE provides uplift payments (whether for transmission congestion or otherwise) to the Unit, BUYER will be the sole beneficiary of such payments associated with SELLER’s entitlement share of the Unit.
+SELLER covenants that it shall not amend such Internal Unit Contract or take any other action in contravention of this Article 3, including, without limitation, selling the Purchase Product and Amount to any third party for a period covered by the term of this Agreement.ARTICLE 4

 UNIT OPERATING INFORMATION AND NOTIFICATION

 Unit Operation..
 The Unit is operated by North Atlantic Energy Services Company (“NAESCO”).
 NAESCO is solely responsible for scheduling, bidding and/or dispatching of the Unit with the ISO-NE.
 The Unit normally will be dispatched as a self-scheduled unit.
 The SELLER shall provide BUYER a copy of each bid submitted to ISO-NE at the time the SELLER receives such bid.
+SELLER shall provide BUYER with a copy of the NX-12 Form and any updates thereto.

+SELLER shall provide BUYER with any and all information it receives relating to the operating status or availability of the Unit during the term of this Agreement, and SELLER shall use best efforts to furnish such information to BUYER as soon as practicable from the time that SELLER receives such information.

+At the request of BUYER, SELLER shall make reasonably commercial efforts to secure such information about the Unit and its actual and/or projected operation during the period covered by the term of this Agreement, which BUYER may request from time to time and to which SELLER, in the ordinary course of its business, may be entitled to.

 ARTICLE 5